Medicine in the American Civil War: Soldiers

 Infection was the most common cause of death of injured soldiers.
 Infection occurred for a variety of reasons.
 Surgeons would typically go from surgery to surgery without cleaning their equipment or their hands; surgeons would use sponges that they only rinsed in water on multiple patients.
 These practices caused bacteria to spread from patient to patient, from all surgical surfaces, and from the environment, which caused infections in many.

 The American Civil War was the first "modern war" in terms of technology and lethality of weapons.
 "It was a conflict that prefigured our own time in its unanticipated scale and scope, in its incorporation of rapidly advancing technologies of firepower, transportation, and communication."
 However it was simultaneously fought "at the very end of the medical 'Middle Ages.'"
 Very little was known about the causes of disease, and so a minor wound could easily become infected and take a life.
 Battlefield surgeons were underqualified, and hospitals were generally poorly supplied and staffed.
 In fact, there were so many wounded and not enough doctors, so doctors were forced to spend only a little time with each patient.
 They became proficient at quick care.
 Some surgeons spent as little as 10 minutes on amputating a limb.
 The most common battlefield operation was amputation.
 If a soldier was badly wounded in the arm or leg, amputation was usually the only solution.
-About 75% of amputees survived the operation.
+About 75 percent of amputees survived the operation.

 A 2016 research paper found that Civil War surgery was effective at improving patient health outcomes.
 The study finds that "in many cases [surgery] amounted to a doubling of the odds of survival".

 If a wound produced pus, it was thought that it meant the wound was healing, when in fact it meant the injury was infected.
 Specifically, if the pus was white and thick, the doctors thought it was a good sign.
-Roughly three in five Union casualties and two in three Confederate casualties died of disease.
+Roughly three out of five Union casualties and two out of three Confederate casualties died of disease.